Diet & Weight Loss

 You don’t want to fall short on potassium

 Not getting enough dietary potassium changes how much sodium your body retains, potentially leading to weight gain and higher blood pressure, according to a study from the Northwestern University Medical School.
-Be alert for these signs you might be low on potassium.
 “People don’t realize that the ratio of sodium to potassium is very important in terms of blood pressure,” says Dr. Jampolis.
 Adding more potassium-rich foods such as bananas, sweet potatoes, and leafy greens into your diet will help you avoid retaining excess water, and also deliver generous doses of vitamins and minerals.

 The body naturally regulates its water

 Juice fasts and “detox foods” may seem like a quick ticket to weight loss, but be wary of anything promising detoxification.
 “The key to detoxification is to avoid toxins,” Dr. Jampolis says.
 “Don’t take the detox stuff, just take the toxins out.”
 Plus, a detox can be seriously dangerous for your whole body.
 The best way to help the body do its natural detox job is to develop healthy eating habits, which means fresh, whole foods, and unsweetened green tea.
 Dulan also warns against popular diuretics, such as cranberry juice and apple cider vinegar.
 “If there is a medical reason to take diuretics, then your doctor will prescribe them,” Dulan says.
 “Otherwise, cranberry juice is high in calories, and that doesn’t make sense.”